questqyubey/dicecards/jealous-infamy/ji_advanced_rules.md

 - If soul unit/s are paid as part of the cost, the fusion unit inherits a soul card from one of the sacrificed units.
 If the Fusion tactic itself is part of a soul card (not base archetype), the fusion unit always uses that soul card.

 ⛰️
 **Realm:** An tactic containing the Realm keyword.
 They allow the use of powerful, field-wide tactics.
-Instead of setting a unit, set a feature with Sheltered and value set to the Realm tactic.
+Instead of setting a unit, set a feature with Shelter and value set to the Realm tactic.
 This token can activate regular tactics as per a unit.
 Realm tactics can only be activated by a Realm feature set to their value.
 They are placed in their owner's feature zone.

 💍
 **Relic:** An tactic containing the Relic keyword.
 They allow the use of powerful unit-specific effects.
 Instead of setting a unit, set an attachment with Persistent and value set to the Relic tactic.
 This token can activate regular tactics as per a unit.
 Relic tactics can only be activated by a Relic attachment with their value.
 They can re-attach themselves once per turn even if they were already attached to a unit.